 This last of the 3 golf swing tips is particularly useful for anyone who struggles with rhythm, tempo, and balance.
 It’s also the tip I recommend to my students when all else fails . . . and it’s deceptively simple.

-You see, you want to be in balance on the finish.
-That is crucial.
+The finish position should be in balance.
 And there is one very simple way to ensure that you are:

 Your knees should touch.